edwardwawrzynek/scp/isa.md

 ```

 ### Condition Codes
 Condition codes in the flag register are set by the `cmp` instruction.
-They are three bit values, encoded as follows:
+They are five bit values, encoded as follows:

 4|3|2|1|0
 -|-|-|-|-